lukemadera/python-flutter-seed/README.md

   - etc (see individual dependencies for installation notes)

+### SSL (HTTPS) with letsencrypt

+- Run on server without SSL (set config.yml and frontend/.env to http only)
+- `certbot certonly --webroot` (just use /var/www/seed-app for the webroot, though not sure if this matters?)
+- Update config.yml and frontend.env to use https (and add the path to the generated SSL files)

 ### Setup third party tools

 Create accounts and add api keys in configs for each: